Classic36-Media/New-Sword-Blocking/README.md

 A simple Minecraft data pack to bring back sword blocking in modern versions of Minecraft.

 > [!WARNING]
-> This proof-of-concept pack is based on features introduced in Minecraft Java Snapshot
+> This pack is based on features introduced in Minecraft Java Snapshot 25w04a.
-> 25w04a.
-These features could be changed at any time during the snapshot cycle, so
+> These features could be changed at any time during the snapshot cycle, so please
-> please be aware that the pack may break in future snapshots.
+> be aware that the pack may break (or be abandoned entirely) in future snapshots.

 ## Downloads